anasik/EFCore.Kusto/README.md

 # EFCore.Kusto

-A lightweight, extensible Entity Framework Core provider for translating LINQ queries into **Kusto Query Language (KQL)** and executing them against **Azure Data Explorer (ADX)**.
+A lightweight, extensible Entity Framework Core provider for translating LINQ queries into **Kusto Query Language (KQL)** AKA **Azure Data Explorer (ADX)**.

-EFCore.Kusto is engineered for real-world .NET applications that require analytical querying through EF Core while retaining the expressive power of LINQ.
-It is designed for use both as a standalone EF provider *and* as a backend for **ASP.NET Core OData**, where it delivers clean query translation with minimal friction.
+While I primarily built this to integrate with ASP.NET Core OData (v8+) for analytical workloads, it can be used standalone for any LINQ-to-KQL translation needs.

 ---